theo-m/theo-m.github.io/_posts/2017-06-28-word-embeddings-tk.md

 ### Papers

-You can see my bibliography in bibtex format [here](/report.bib).
+You can see my bibliography in bibtex format [here](/files/report.bib).
 I also maintain a Google Spreadsheet that helps me keep my sanity, you can find it [here](https://docs.google.com/spreadsheets/d/1UR2J7MvkZ5xuGmp7l0F6hMJoEWjWhYsC0JCCWnUfZe4/edit?usp=sharing).
-(That was before finding out about Mendeley, which seems like a good tool.
-I'm keeping the spreadsheet though as I have gotten used to it.)
+That was before finding out about Mendeley, which seems like a good tool.
+I'm keeping the spreadsheet though as I have gotten used to it.
+[Here](/files/2printable) is a small script of mine to ensure that an article is printable, by regenerating the pdf with images instead of text.

 ---